tahabasri/portfolio/resume/index.md

 __ESTM LP__ (registration app)

 Developed a Java web application using JSF & Primefaces UI for candidature management.
-Easy to use, highly flexible and driven by a powerful decision oriented system, the application helped the school administration to manage the apply procedure, the selection of accepted students, the organization of criterias and results announcements.
+The application helped the school administration manage students applications, admission and results announcements.

 <br />